Bwazen/DATABASE/project/README.md

 );

 ```
-the table of consumers, where the information about the сustomers is stored.
+The table of consumers, where the information about the сustomers is stored.
 Shop_cart serves as a "check" for the customer.

 ```
 CREATE TABLE customer(